Space Jam: A New Legacy: Animation and visual effects

 Both visual effects and computer animation for the Looney Tunes characters were provided by Lucasfilm's visual effects division, Industrial Light & Magic (ILM).
 This is the second collaboration with the Looney Tunes in using ILM for visual effects since Who Framed Roger Rabbit (1988).
-While the 2D animation was provided by Company 3 Animation, and Tonic DNA, who previously worked with Warner Brothers on Looney Tunes Cartoons, additional CGI effects were also provided by Luma and Cinesite, who previously provided them in the first Space Jam.
+While the 2D animation was provided by Company 3 Animation, and Tonic DNA, who previously worked with Warner Bros. on Looney Tunes Cartoons, additional CGI effects were also provided by Luma and Cinesite, who previously provided them in the first Space Jam.

 In January 2020, veteran Walt Disney Animation Studios animators Mark Henn, Tony Bancroft, and the latter's brother Tom were hired by Warner Animation Group to work on the film.
 In March 2020, James announced that work on the film's animation had commenced, while also revealing that the production had largely been unaffected by the COVID-19 pandemic as most of the remaining work involved animation.
 That same month, Brandt was hired back on to the project as animation director while Cervone was also hired back on to work in the film's animation department.
 Director Malcolm D. Lee also learned a lot of experience working on animation from Brandt, like harkening the Looney Tunes' designs back to the ones he remembered, and their animated expressions.

 In July 2020, Dan Haskett, who has worked on the Looney Tunes franchise since 1979, was hired to work in the animation department as well.
 Matt Williames, who had not worked with Warner Bros. since Looney Tunes: Back in Action, started doing animation for the film in August of the same year.
 In May 2020, Ole Loken, who worked extensively on animation hit Klaus, announced that he would serve as an animator on the film.
 The film includes both traditional and CG animation, making it the first film from Warner Animation Group to incorporate the former, which was for the most part tradigitally created with Toon Boom Animation's Harmony software.
+Lee stated that Warner Animation Group had to teach ILM about "squash and stretch" and the characters' expressions, and that traditionally animating the characters and translating them to CGI was not an easy process.
+The traditional animators were not credited in the final film.